Aromatherapy for your liver

 Vary your sources of proteins, from vegetables and animals

 Combining whole cereals with a legume and oleaginous food in the same meal brings you the perfect source of proteins.

-Ex: hummus, whole pita bread, and a greens salad with lemon.
+E.g: hummus, whole pita bread, and a greens salad with lemon.

-In details, that is: chickpeas, sesame, wholewheat, lemon (its vitamin C increases the assimilation of proteins).
+More specifically: chickpeas, sesame, wholewheat, lemon (its vitamin C increases the assimilation of proteins).

 Sprouting seeds and legumes increases significantly both their nutritional properties and liver detoxifying action.

 Germination creates nutrients that do not exist in a non-germinated product and gives them an enzymatic activity.
 These sprouts make a great source of essential fatty acids, proteins and plant hormones.

 During a liver detox, it is particularly important to purify the food you eat.

 If you can make your bread yourself and so know exactly what is in it, you can offer yourself the luxury of fresh food, combined with nutrition, variety and quality.